About Us

 In weekly group music therapy sessions, a nonverbal adult with developmental disabilities found opportunities to express herself and engage with others through instrumental improvisation.
 Using drums and xylophones, she shared emotions, took turns, and was a leader in the group.

-Loren Goodman, MA, MT-BC, NMT
+Loren Goodman, MA, LPMT, MT-BC

-Loren Goodman, MA, MT-BC, NMT
+Loren Goodman, MA, LPMT, MT-BC

-Music Therapist and Founder
+Founder & Music Therapist

-Administrative Assistant
+Administrative/Executive Assistant

 Elizabeth Klinger, MA, MT-BC